calm-palm/cotm-randomizer/README.md

 Optional patch created by Fusecavator.
 Prohibits the DSS glitch.
 You will not be able to update the active effect unless the card combination switched to is obtained.
 For example, if you switch to another DSS combination that you have not obtained during DSS startup, you will still have the effect of the original combination you had selected when you started the DSS activation.
-In addition, you will not be able to increase damage and/or change the element of a summon attack unless you possess the cards you swap to.
+In addition, you will not be able to increase damage and/or change the element of a summon attack unless you possess the cards.

 MultiLastKey.ips
 Optional patch created by Fusecavator.
 Changes game behavior to add instead of set Last Key values, and check for a specific value of Last Keys on the